-Here is the guide to the climbing at Kemple End.
+Here is a guide to the climbing at Kemple End.

 Kemple End O.S.
 Ref.
 SD 688 405

-Kemple End is a small gritsone quarry at the eastern end of Longridge Fell, ten kilometres from Longridge and six kilometres from Clitheroe.
+Kemple End is a small gritstone quarry at the eastern end of Longridge Fell, ten kilometres from Longridge and six kilometres from Clitheroe.
 It lies just below the Old Clitheroe Road, but though it is only a few metres from the road, it is virtually hidden in a pleasant heather/bilberry bowl, with good views of the Ribble Valley from the top.
 The main buttress faces east while other buttresses and boulders face south.
 The crag is very sheltered and is often dry and out of the wind when other crags are not.
-It is ideal for a morning visit, or for grabbing a couple of pitches on a winter’s day.
+It is ideal for a morning visit in the sun, or for grabbing a couple of pitches on a winter’s day.

-The rock is up to nine metres high and horizontal faulting lends itself to camming devices.
-There are belay stakes in the heather bank at the top of the Main Wall and it is worthwhile extending these with tape or rope [sometimes in situ] a few feet to the top of the rock to act as a final runner or lower off.
+The rock is up to nine metres high and horizontal faulting lending itself to camming devices.
+There are belay stakes in the heather bank at the top of the Main Wall, and it is worthwhile extending these with rope or tapes [sometimes old ones in situ – I renew these regularly but within days they disappear!] a few feet to the top of the rock to act as a final runner or lower off.